arccosgolf/protected-api-example-front-end/README.md

-# Arccos Third Party API Demo Front-End
+# Arccos On-Course Data API Demo Front-End

 This is a demo project for clients to see how they can interact with our endpoints in a fully supported manner.
 The primary goal is to give clients an example of how the authentication pattern works (standard authorization code grant